 Correlation analysis measures the association between two numeric variables.
-Table 6 presents the correlation analysis between economic growth and official development aid.
+Table 6 presents the correlation analysis between lagged values of economic growth and official development aid (ODA), as it is essential to focus on the relationships over time rather than contemporaneous values, given the nature of the study.

-Table 6: Correlation Matrix

-Variable Official Development Aid

-Economic growth 1.000000

-Official Development Aid -0.257021 (0.0023) 1.000000
+Table 6: Correlation Matrix Variable Economic growth Official Development Aid Economic growth 1.000000 Official Development Aid -0.257021 (0.0023) 1.000000

-The correlation coefficient of -0.257 (p = 0.0023) suggests that higher levels of ODA are associated with lower economic growth rates or vice versa.
+The correlation coefficient of -0.257 (p = 0.0023) indicates that higher lagged levels of ODA are associated with lower economic growth rates, or vice versa.
+By considering the lagged values, the analysis aligns with the study's focus on understanding delayed or cumulative impacts of ODA on economic growth.
+This approach avoids the potential misinterpretation of contemporaneous correlations, as the research seeks to identify how past values of ODA influence current economic outcomes.